Dil Ruba

 Dil Ruba is a 2020 Pakistani television series premiered on 28 March 2020 on Hum TV.
 It is directed by Ali Hasan, written by Qaisra Hayat and produced by Momina Duraid under MD Productions.
-The serial stars Hania Amir as an Internet celebrity, who is popular on a video-sharing social platform.
+The serial stars Hania Aamir as an Internet celebrity, who is popular on a video-sharing social platform.
 It also stars Shehroz Sabzwari, Syed Jibran, Mohib Mirza, Asad Siddiqui, Ghana Ali, Laila Wasti and Marina Khan in supporting roles.

 Plot

-The protagonist, Sanam (Hania Aamir), is a normal teenager with all normal social media stuff.
+The protagonist - Sanam (Hania Aamir), is a normal teenager with all normal social media stuff.
 She is a TikToker and her beauty enchants all the men she meets.
 Every man she speaks to on her phone is dancing to her tune which she uses as a means for getting benefits.